Australia's Westpac dumps PwC as auditor after 55 years

 By Lewis Jackson

-The audit and consulting major has been under fire this year after revelations a former partner leaked confidential government tax plans and used them to win work with global companies looking to restructure their Australian tax affairs.
+The audit and consulting major, which on Wednesday announced hundreds of job cuts citing "economic headwinds", has been under fire this year after revelations a former partner leaked government tax plans and used them to win work with global companies looking to restructure their Australian tax affairs.

-Westpac said on Wednesday it would tender for a new external auditor as part of "best practice for audit firm rotation".
+Westpac, in a two-paragraph statement, did not mention the tax leak issue or give a reason for its decision to end its relationship with PwC.
+It said it would tender for a new external auditor as part of "best practice for audit firm rotation".

-The two-paragraph statement did not mention the tax leaks issue or reasons for the timing of its decision.
-A spokesperson did not immediately respond to questions from Reuters.

 PwC has audited Westpac since 2002, before which PwC partners and their ancestor firms had audited the bank since 1968.